bebinca/ChatGPT-for-Development/README.md

 ## Config

  * **accessToken**: open https://chat.openai.com/chat and login with your own account.
-Then open development tool(F12) - Network, find /api/auth/session, you can see your accessToken.
+Then open https://chat.openai.com/api/auth/session, you can see your accessToken.

  * **model**: `gpt-3.5-turbo` in default.
 You can use `gpt-4` if your account is ChatGPT Plus.